umaucher/score/docs/features/communication/ipc/index.rst

 The Communication Framework handles the safe, secure and performant exchange of information between software and/or hardware components of the Score stack.

-Communiction covers information exchange between endpoints residing in
+Communication covers information exchange between endpoints residing in

 * the same or different process, running on
 * the same or different operating systems, deployed on
 * the same or different compute devices, built into